synapsengymnastik/OctoPrint-TapoSmartplug/README.md

   - Uses the plug's built in countdown timer rule to postpone the power on/off by configured delay in seconds.
 - **GCODE Trigger**
   - When checked this will enable the processing of M80 and M81 commands from gcode to power on/off plug.
 Syntax for gcode command is M80/M81 followed by hostname/ip.
 For example if your plug is 192.168.1.2 your gcode command would be **M80 192.168.1.2**
-  - Added with version 0.9.5 you can now use the custom gcode commands `@TPLINKON` and `@TPLINKOFF` followed by the IP address of the plug.
+  - Added with version 0.9.5 you can now use the custom gcode commands `@TAPOON` and `@TAPOOFF` followed by the IP address of the plug.
 This option will only work for plugs with GCODE processing enabled.
-For example if your plug is 192.168.1.2 your gcode command would be **@TPLINKON 192.168.1.2**
+For example if your plug is 192.168.1.2 your gcode command would be **@TAPOON 192.168.1.2**
 - **Auto Connect**
   - Automatically connect to printer after plug is powered on.
   - Will wait for number of seconds configured in **Auto Connect Delay** setting prior to attempting connection to printer.